 For chronic pain, treatment is not a quick fix.

 “It’s a process that may involve several different types of treatment,” says Dr. Wasan.
-“Over a six-month period, patients typically experience a 30 to 50 percent improvement, based on our tracking of treatment outcomes.”
+“Over a six-month period, the majority of our patients experience a 30 to 50 percent improvement, based on our tracking of treatment outcomes.”

-Dr. Wasan views the specialty of pain medicine as pain management.
-“People suffering from chronic conditions may always have some pain, but specialty care can help them significantly reduce it and manage their pain to prevent it from getting worse.”
+“People suffering from chronic conditions may always have some pain, but pain management and specialty care can help them significantly reduce it and manage their pain to prevent it from getting worse.”

-Learn more about the UPMC Pain Medicine program and start getting the treatment you need.
+Learn more about UPMC Pain Management and start getting the treatment you need.

 Editor's Note: This article was originally published on , and was last reviewed on .